 Making a speech in

-from of customers and prospects or potential customers and prospects can
+front of customers and prospects or potential customers and prospects

 of such a large audience.
 Delivering the right speech in the right way

 can be a very effective way to grow your business.
 Like many other things,

 Spend some time before the presentation to learn who will be in the audience

 and try to identify what their interests may be.
 It is also helpful if

 there is some way to speak with some of the audience before the presentation

 and then include some reference to that discussion.